amkram/parsimony/3_real_data_experiments/README.md

 | 49 | 227555 | 15 | 14h:52m:55s | 1339592 | 174640 | -2086849.998 |
 | 50 | 233326 | 15 | 16h:24m:19s | 1430116 | 180168 | -2151471.509 |

-# Approaches without 24-hour runtime restriction
+# Real Unrestricted Experiments: Approaches without 24-hour runtime restriction
+These are the Real Unrestricted Experiments in the manuscript.
 The following experiments were performed on only the smallest datasets, with iterations of increasing size containing ~4.5k, ~8.9k, and ~13.2k samples.
 Experiments were allowed to run for up to two weeks.
 RAxML-NG iterations 2 and 3 did not terminate within this time, so the best tree inferrred so far was chosen for comparison in these cases.
 We compared *de novo* inference using RAxML-NG, IQ-TREE 2 with stochastic tree search, and matOptimize.

 IQ-TREE 2 finished all iterations, so we used the model and parameters estimated by IQ-TREE 2 in each iteration to compute log likelihoods for all three inference methods.
 We also computed log likelihoods under the model chosen by RAxML-NG for the first iteration, but could not do so for the second and third because they did not terminate within two weeks (and so did not report model parameters).